milarien/Aurora-PEF/readme.md

 ## Overview

-Aurora + PEF is a **meaning-first reasoning architecture** developed in response to reproducible, cross-model failures observed in modern transformer systems, including:
+Aurora + PEF is a **meaning-first reasoning architecture** developed in response to reproducible, cross-model failures observed in transformer systems, including:

 - **premature ambiguity collapse**
 - **invented grammatical or causal rules**